pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

  - *`abaqus_v6.env`*: Environment file setting the environment for the Abaqus solver.
  - *`GetOutput.cpp`*: Extracts the output (from Abaqus .odb files) and writes it to a file for each output`ModelPart`.
 Written in C++.
  - *`USR.f`*: An Abaqus user-subroutine that reads the loads from files (one for each input `ModelPart`) and applies them on the load points.
 Written in FORTRAN.
- - *`USRinit.f`*: An Abaqus user-subroutine that extract the coordinates of the load points and writes them to files (one for each input `ModelPart`) to initialize each input `ModelPart`.
+ - *`USRInit.f`*: An Abaqus user-subroutine that extract the coordinates of the load points and writes them to files (one for each input `ModelPart`) to initialize each input `ModelPart`.
 Written in FORTRAN.

 ### The `initialize` method

- During initialization of the `SolverWrapperAbaqusX` object, some parameters are substituted in *`abaqus_v6.env`*, *`GetOutput.cpp`*, *`USR.f`* and *`USRinit.f`* and these files are copied to the working directory.
+ During initialization of the `SolverWrapperAbaqusX` object, some parameters are substituted in *`abaqus_v6.env`*, *`GetOutput.cpp`*, *`USR.f`* and *`USRInit.f`* and these files are copied to the working directory.
  The C++ files and FORTRAN files are subsequently compiled.
-USRinit is ran to obtain the coordinates of the load points at the *Surfaces* defined in Abaqus.
+USRInit is ran to obtain the coordinates of the load points at the *Surfaces* defined in Abaqus.
- These coordinates are stored in `ModelParts` of which the name corresponds to the entries in `interface_input` .
+ These coordinates are stored in `ModelParts` of which the name corresponds to the entries in `interface_input`.
  GetOutput is ran to extract the coordinates of the geometrical nodes.
 These coordinates are added to `ModelParts` of which the names corresponds to entries of `interface_output`.
  The input `ModelParts` are added to an [`Interface`](../../../data_structure/data_structure.md) object taking care of the inputs (i.e. loads), the output `ModelParts` to another instance of `Interface`taking care of outputs (i.e. displacements).

 #### Files written in the working directory during `initialize`